 Business reviews for: any business

 Facebook is a social networking platform where users can create profiles, upload photos and videos, send messages and keep in touch with friends, family and follow their favorite businesses and brands.
+But it's also one of the best review sites.
 Companies can create business profiles that users can follow and also leave business reviews based on their experience with the company.

-Customers now commonly leave reviews on social media
+Customers now commonly leave online reviews on social media

 Consumers increasingly interact with brands through social channels, and there is no social platform more prevalent than Facebook.
 It follows, then, that the business reviews on Facebook are seen and shared by many potential customers.
-Businesses should take note of the big wins and big mistakes that a business can experience when opening themselves up to social media.
+Businesses should take note of the big wins and online reputation management fails big mistakes that a business can experience when opening themselves up to social media.

-But again, please note that consumers are talking about a business whether that business is aware of it or not (and whether businesses have claimed their business profile or not).
+But again, please note that consumers are talking about a business whether that company's representatives are aware of it or not (and whether businesses have claimed their business profile or not).
 With that being said, it is pertinent that businesses are actively monitoring their social media mentions at all times.

-Due to the sheer size of the user base of Facebook, it is gaining momentum towards being one of the most popular business review sites.
-Since most users on the site already have a Facebook account, the process to leave a business review is relatively friction-less.
+Due to the sheer size of the user base of Facebook, it is gaining momentum towards being one of the most best review sites.
+Since most users on the site already have a Facebook account, the process to leave a business review is relatively frictionless.

 Consequently, this reduction in friction gives Facebook an advantage over other business review websites where users must create unique logins or log in to the site each time (compared to those consumers that are already living and breathing in Facebook).